Harassment and Bias Prevention Training Program 2023

-To fulfill this requirement, stations can use an online harassment and bias prevention training program called Preventing Harassment and Discrimination: Gateway from EVERFI that CPB offers at no charge.
-The next round of EVERFI training will launch on April 18, 2023, and CPB will notify stations when it is available.
+To fulfill this requirement, stations can use a harassment and bias prevention training program from EVERFI that CPB offers at no charge.
+The next round of EVERFI training will launch on January 22, 2024, and CPB will notify stations when it is available.

 • What constitutes acceptable and unacceptable workplace behavior;